ofasgard/postex-tools/README.md

 $ ./build.sh
 ```

-Note: you made need to install `gcc-multilib` or the equivalent for cross-platform compilation to work.
+Note: you may need to install `gcc-multilib` or the equivalent for cross-platform compilation to work.